Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

 + Task 2: Explore the Azure resources
 + Task 3: Use the resources to analyze streaming data

-## Estimated timing: 15 minutes
+## Estimated timing: 30 minutes

 ## Architecture diagram

 ![](images/dp900module(5).png)

-## Lab Prerequisites

-Before starting this lab, you should have the following prerequisites:

-  - An active **Azure subscription** with permissions to create and manage resources.
-  - Access to **Azure Cloud Shell** (Bash or PowerShell) for executing Azure CLI commands.
-  - Basic knowledge of **Azure Stream Analytics** and real-time data processing concepts.

 ## Exercise 1: Analyze streaming data

+In this exercise, you will create Azure resources, explore the deployed resources, and utilize them to analyze streaming data.

 ### Task 1: Create Azure resources